DE-cr/NEPviewerCR/README.md

 ### NEPviewerCR.html

-HTML page to (differently) display the same curves as NEPviewerCR.pl (see above), and to allow some interaction with them.
+HTML page to (differently) display the same curves as NEPviewerCR.pl (see above), also allowing some interaction with them.

 **Requirements:**
 - web browser, with CORS disabled (e.g. using [CORS Everywhere](https://github.com/spenibus/cors-everywhere-firefox-addon) with Firefox)